 Frequently Asked Questions

-Traditional white queso dip is made with a milk product, some use evaporated milk, I use half and half, white American cheese (not yellow), creamy mozzarella cheese and a bit of sharp cheddar, along with aromatic Mexican spices make up the ingredients for this homemade cheese dip.
-No Velveeta in site!
+Traditional white queso dip is made with a milk product; some use evaporated milk, I use half and half, white American cheese (not yellow), creamy mozzarella cheese, and a bit of sharp cheddar.
+Aromatic Mexican spices make up the ingredients for this homemade cheese dip.
+No Velveeta in sight!

-You can keep your dip warm by placing in a small crockpot or in a heated cast iron pan.
-But if you need to make it ahead of time, refrigerate until ready to use, then either microwave in 30 second intervals, stirring until warmed.
-Or return to the stovetop, add a touch of cream or milk and stir until hot and smooth once again.
+You can keep your dip warm by placing it in a small crockpot or a heated cast-iron pan.
+But if you need to make it ahead of time, refrigerate until ready to use, then either microwave in 30-second intervals, stirring until warmed.
+Or return to the stovetop, add a touch of cream or milk, and stir until hot and smooth once again.

-5 great melting cheeses are American, Colby, Cheddar, Swiss and Monterey Jack work really well, or just follow this recipe for the best easy queso recipe without Velveeta.
+Six great melting cheeses are American, Mozzarella, Colby, Cheddar, Swiss, and Monterey Jack work well.

-Invite some friends over, turn on the game, enjoy dipping pool-side, or serve over your favorite Mexican dish (try on burritos, tacos, and quesadillas).
+Invite some friends over, turn on the game, enjoy dipping pool-side, or serve over your favorite Mexican dish (try on burritos, tacos, chicken enchiladas and quesadillas).

 More great game day recipes